HouseTrip/housetrip.github.com/_posts/2014-09-20-resn-routemaster.md

 each application, this theoretical problem would yield a minimum 250ms latency, which isn't fantastic (and has a high processing cost).

-In more complex scenarii, with tens of applications and several layers, this problem can explode.
+In more complex scenarios, with tens of applications and several layers, this problem can explode.

 ## REST promises and shortcomings

-[RESTful][restful] distributed architectures, espcially when combined with [Domain-driven][ddd] design and patterns like [CQRS][cqrs], can help a software system to reach for holy grails of web engineering:
+[RESTful][restful] distributed architectures, especially when combined with [Domain-driven][ddd] design and patterns like [CQRS][cqrs], can help a software system to reach for holy grails of web engineering: